Looking for the perfect ski trip? Call our ski experts for free advice: +1 888 721 8649

 The resort village is small and walkable, with most accommodation, restaurants, and the ski area base all within a short distance.
 For trips to Luosto (about 25 minutes), the Amethyst Mine, or wilderness activity departure points, a car or organised transfer is needed.
 Some activity providers include pick-up from your accommodation as part of the booking.

 A car is useful for flexibility, particularly if you want to explore the national park or visit Luosto independently.
-Roads in Lapland are well-maintained in winter but can be icy and dark during the polar night - winter tyres are mandatory and driving at a steady pace is sensible.
+Roads in Lapland are well-maintained in winter but can be icy and dark during the polar night, and winter tyres are mandatory and driving at a steady pace is sensible.
 Taxi services are available but limited, so arranging transport in advance is recommended.

 How to get to Pyhä

 Pyhä is deep in Finnish Lapland, well inside the Arctic Circle.
 The nearest airport is Rovaniemi (about 135km), which has direct seasonal flights from several UK airports during the winter months.
-Helsinki is around 900km south, with connecting flights to Rovaniemi taking about 75 minutes.
-The drive from Rovaniemi to Pyhä takes roughly 90 minutes through Arctic forest.
+The drive from Rovaniemi to Pyhä takes roughly 90 minutes through the Arctic forest.

 WeSki has car rentals from the airport as well as private transfers to Pyhä.
 Add them to your Pyhä ski holiday package for seamless door-to-door travel.